MDCNN-SID: Multi-scale Dilated Convolution Network for Singer Identification: Introduction

-Existing artist classification methods \cite{2011Charbuillet,2011Hasan,2019Zhang_SID_UBM} are based on traditional machine learning.
-The raw audio data are divided into short frames, and audio features in the frequency domain at each frame are calculated as input data of the model.
-The input data is used to train a classifier such as the Gaussian Mixture Model (GMM) \cite{2007Ellis}, KNN\cite{2015Ratanpara}, and MLP\cite{2014Hu}, etc. Since the input data is calculated only from one frame, the context information of the music is ignored.
-To avoid this problem, song-level audio feature is introduced to artist identification \cite{2015ivector}.
-But the song-level feature is directly statistic features over on the successive frame.
-Previous works \cite{2019Lee-Representation} focus more on feature engineering, but the design of features is complicated.
+During the last two decades, the research in music artist classification can be categorized into two classes \cite{ellis2007classifying}.
+The first kind of methods \cite{2011Charbuillet,2019Zhang_SID_UBM,aolan2021, 2019Lee-Representation} are based on traditional machine learning, which mainly focuses on feature engineering.
+The raw audio data are divided into short frames in which acoustic features are calculated in the frequency domain as the input data of the model.
+The input data is used to train a classifier such as the Gaussian Mixture Model (GMM) \cite{2007Ellis}, KNN \cite{2015Ratanpara}, MLP \cite{2014Hu} and so on.
+Ellis~\textit{et al.}~\cite{2007Ellis} investigated beat-synchronous and instrumental-invariant Chroma feature, which is designed to reflect melodic and harmonic content.
+Finally, the frame-level features MFCC and Chroma are combined with Gaussian as for the classifier, the combined feature's accuracy is 0.57 which has a lot of space to improve.

+While in the methods mentioned above, the context information of the music in frame-level features is ignored.
+To solve the problem, song-level audio features extracted from the whole clip are introduced to singer identification.
+In~\cite{2015ivector}, Eghbal-zadeh~\textit{et al.} proposed a song-level descriptor, i-vectors, which is calculated by using the frame-level timbre features MFCCs.
+The i-vectors provide a low-dimensional and fixed-length representation for each song and can be used in a supervised and unsupervised manner.

-In recent years, deep learning based methods have been developed rapidly in music information retrieval.
-In \cite{2019CRNN},Mel-Frequency Cepstrum Coefficients (MFCCs) are calculated as the input and a stacked Convolutional and Recurrent Neural Network (CRNN) model is built to learn the mapping between MFCCs and its corresponding artist name.
-While the model is able to learn the context information from the time-frequency features, the transformation from raw audio data with 640 float data to the MFCCs with just 13 coefficients leads to information loss.
-And the temporal structure of the MFCCs are based on the spectrum with frame level structure, in which the time granularity is more rougher than the raw audio data sample point \cite{2015Sainath}.
+The other approach is deep neural network-based methods without a complicated design of handcraft features.
+In the research of Snyder~\textit{et al.}~\cite{snyder2018x}, they proposed a novel method to keep a comparable performance in the task of speaker recognition called x-vector, which embedded fixed-dimensional DNN.
+In 2019, Nasrullah~\textit{et al.}~\cite{2019CRNN} tried to use Mel-Frequency Cepstrum Coefficients (MFCCs) as the input, and a stacked Convolutional and Recurrent Neural Network (CRNN) model is built to learn the mapping between MFCCs and their corresponding artist.
+Although the model can learn the context information from the time-frequency features, the transformation from raw audio data to a matrix with just 13 dimension coefficients of MFCC, unavoidably leads to information loss.

+Previous works for singer identification mostly take time-frequency representation as input, which can better balance the raw information and feature size.
+The process of short-time Fourier transform (STFT) omits some parts of the signal by default, \textit{i.e.}, phase information.
+Additionally, the STFT output depends on several parameters such as the length and the overlap of the frames \cite{griffin1984signal,zhang2022TDASS}, which is fixed in the transformation process and may not be the best choice for music source separation \cite{lluis2018end}.